zevv/npeg/README.md

 ### Atoms

 - Integer literal: `0` / `1` / `n`

   The int literal atom `N` matches exactly n number of bytes. `0` always matches, but does not consume any data.

 - Character and string literals: `'x'` / `"xyz"` / `i"xyz"`

   Characters and strings are literally matched.
 If a string is prefixed with `i`, it will be matched case insensitive.

 - Character sets: `{'x','y'}`

   Characters set notation is similar to native Nim.
 A set consists of zero or more comma separated characters or character ranges.

   ```nim
    {'x'..'y'}    # matches any character in the range from 'x'..'y'
    {'x','y','z'} # matches any character from the set 'x', 'y', and 'z'
   ```

   The set syntax `{}` is flexible and can take multiple ranges and characters in one expression, for example `{'0'..'9','a'..'f','A'..'F'}`.

 ### Operators

-- Grouping: `(P)`

-  Brackets are used to group patterns similar to normal mathematical expressions.

-- Not predicate: `!P`

-  The pattern `!P` returns a pattern that matches only if the input does not match `P`.
-  In contrast to most other patterns, this pattern does not consume any input.

-  A common usage for this operator is the pattern `!1`, meaning "only succeed if there is not a single character left to match" - which is only true for the end of the string.

-- And predicate: `&P`

-  The pattern `&P` matches only if the input matches `P`, but will *not* consume any input.
-This is equivalent to `!!P`

 - Concatenation: `P1 * P2`

   The pattern `P1 * P2` returns a new pattern that matches only if first `P1` matches, followed by `P2`.

   For example, `"foo" * "bar"` would only match the string `"foobar"`